chorasimilarity/chemlambda-gui/dynamic/README.md

 There are three possible applications of chemlambda:
 - in real chemistry, for building molecular computers, or for understanding living organisms as molecular computers, see http://chorasimilarity.github.io/chemlambda-gui/dynamic/molecular.html
 - in decentralized computing, because chemlambda with the random reduction algorithm is an asynchronous graph rewrite automaton.
-See http://chorasimilarity.github.io/chemlambda-gui/dynamic/vision.html for a sketch of the idea to build chemlambda based
+- both worlds united: see http://chorasimilarity.github.io/chemlambda-gui/dynamic/vision.html for a sketch of the idea to build chemlambda based chemical computers which work both in the virtual and meat spaces.
+For achieving this goal we need to solve the previous two applications and to use, perhaps, an (open version of) Digital Biological Converter, o fthe kind Craig Venter has already.

 ## Related work